Boris Johnson attacks Trump over claims Ukraine started war with Putin

 The intervention of the former prime minister, who was once a vocal supporter of Kyiv, comes after months of mysterious silence on the issue - in an apparent move to appease the president since he reentered the White House.

+Sir Ben Wallace – who was defence secretary under Mr Johnson – accused the Trump administration of sharing “genuine fake news” about the war, as well as suggesting the peace talks were a waste of time.

+He posted on X: “I think what President Trump is learning is that if you have no skin in the game you don’t get to decide the fate of Ukraine.
+I am sure they all enjoyed their 4 hour talks today but they probably shouldn’t have wasted their time.”

-London mayor Sir Sadiq Khan also took aim at the US president, saying that it “beggars belief” that Donald Trump is “rewarding the aggressor” and blaming Ukraine for Russia’s invasion.
+London mayor Sir Sadiq Khan also took aim at the US president, saying that it “beggars belief” that Mr Trump is “rewarding the aggressor” and blaming Ukraine for Russia’s invasion.

-He told LBC radio: “We have tens of thousands of Ukrainians who are refugees in our city because of Putin’s illegal invasion of Ukraine.
+He told LBC: “We have tens of thousands of Ukrainians who are refugees in our city because of Putin’s illegal invasion of Ukraine.

 “And what beggars belief is for the president of the USA apparently rewarding the aggressor, not just in terms of giving him the 20 per cent of Ukraine that they currently occupy, but also somehow blaming President Zelensky for what’s happened over the last two years.”